CMSgov/cms-ars-3.1-moderate-aws-foundations-cis-overlay/README.md

 __For the best security of the runner, always install on the runner the _latest version_ of InSpec and supporting Ruby language components.__

 Latest versions and installation options are available at the [InSpec](http://inspec.io/) site.
 Alternatively, you can use the AWS SSM suite to run InSpec on your AWS assets.
 More information can be found on the [AWS SSM](https://aws.amazon.com/blogs/mt/using-aws-systems-manager-to-run-compliance-scans-using-inspec-by-chef/) site.

-Additionally, this overlay requires the AWS Command Line Interface (CLI) which is available at the [AWS CLI](https://aws.amazon.com/cli/) site.
+This overlay also requires the AWS Command Line Interface (CLI) which is available at the [AWS CLI](https://aws.amazon.com/cli/) site.

 The following attributes must be configured in an attributes file for the profile to run correctly.
 More information about InSpec attributes can be found in the [InSpec Profile Documentation](https://www.inspec.io/docs/reference/profiles/).